With these Christmas tart recipes on the table, your holidays are sure to be full of glee.

 They’re sweet, simple, merry, and bright.
 What more could you ask for?

-From classic Bakewell to unique peppermint candy, these Christmas tart recipes all offer something special.
+From classic Bakewells to unique peppermint candy, these Christmas tart recipes sure are special.

 Christmas tart is a gorgeous pistachio and chocolate dessert, stacked high to look just like a Christmas tree.

 It starts with homemade pâte sablée tart filled with pistachios and even more yummy pistachio flavor in the form of a creamy paste.